Klatskin Tumors: Symptoms and Treatment

 - Fever and chills: Often associated with secondary infections such as cholangitis, due to bile duct obstruction.

-The exact aetiology of Klatskin tumours remains unclear, but several risk factors have been identified:
+The exact aetiology of Klatskin tumours remains unclear, but several risk factors have been identified.
+Here are some Klatskin tumor causes to look for:

 - Primary sclerosing cholangitis (PSC): A chronic liver disease leading to bile duct inflammation and scarring.